etingof/snmpsim/README.txt

          generated value is reset to max's complement. function - defines elapsed-time-to-generated-value relationship.
-Can be any of reasonably suitable mathematical function from the math module such as sin, log, pow etc. The only requirement is that used function accepts a single integer argument.
+Can be any of reasonably suitable mathematical function from the math module such as sin, log, pow etc. In its simple form, given function is expected to accept just a single integer argument (time will be passed).
-             Default is x = f(x).
+             Alternatively, a list of positional arguments to given function could be specified using '%' delimiter.
-  rate - elapsed time scaler.
+             Current time could be passed in among other arguments by including the '<time>' macro.
+For example: pow%<time>%2 is equivalent to timeNow**2.
+Default is x = f(x). rate - elapsed time scaler.
 Default is 1.0. scale - function value scaler.
 Default is 1.0. offset - constant value by which the return value increases on each